Licuala ramsayi: Distribution and habitat

 The species grows in swamps, along riverbanks, and in rainforests in Australia.
 In favourable conditions it may dominate small areas, forming a "fan palm forest".
 L. ramsayi var. tuckeri is found in Cape York Peninsula southwards to about Cooktown, while L. ramsayi var. ramsayi occurs from Cooktown to the Paluma Range north of Townsville.
-One of the most cold-tolerant Licuala species and the only one native to Australia.

 Ecology

 Trees provided an edible cabbage to Aboriginals, as well as thatch, food wrapping, and cigarette papers (from young leaves) Fruits are eaten by cassowaries.